Every Monday excluding Bank Holidays. £1 donation to attend

-Run by Lead Youth Worker Brad and a dedicated team of experienced youth leaders and volunteers, the Club aims to give young people the chance to build on confidence, self-esteem and social skills.
-Sessions offer activities with an age-appropriate focus, usually drawing on group member’s interests, discussions arising from shared concerns or issues in the media.
-Traditionally his has included seasonal parties, an occasional disco, a visit from the Youth Bus and helping to create the Carnival float.
+Run by Emma, and a dedicated team of experienced youth workers, the Club gives young people the chance to build on confidence, self-esteem and social skills.
+Sessions offer activities with an age-appropriate focus, drawing on group member’s interests, discussions arising from shared concerns or issues in the media.
+Traditionally this has included seasonal parties, an occasional disco, a visit from the Youth Bus and helping to create the Carnival float.

 In 2020, activities included healthy lifestyles with young people learning to cook their own supper!
 Discussions centered around the impacts of the pandemic, and some came in for academic support.
 For many, the focus has been on maintaining mental health and wellbeing.
 Where permitted, this included a small group outside with a youth worker, taking advantage of their hour’s exercise allocation and better weather for supported mindfulness.
 “This physical presence and encouragement to go outside and notice things is vital to help to offset the negative impact of lockdown and online schooling.
 It also provides the best way for us to keep an eye on a young person’s mental state and any emerging need for further support.”
 Brad, Lead Youth Worker